TerkaH111/ASCII-Mini-Project/README.md

 # ASCII-Mini-Project

-Converting images into Ascii chars.
+My ASCII Mini Project.
+Converting the image into Ascii chars.
+Unfortunatelly, it's not working properly.
+The code doesn't draw image in Ascii chars, but only covers the picture.
+I hope to figure out the solution asap:)